Last updated: 12 April 2023

 - Our Trust and Safety team reviews, reports and removes CSAM discovered by scanning technology, as well as by user reports or account investigations.
 We share hashes of previously undetected CSAM to the NCMEC-managed industry hash list to help prevent the redistribution of CSAM on other platforms.
 We continue to advance Adobe’s CSAM detection capabilities and build wellness features into our moderation tools.

-- We permanently terminate any Adobe user account found to have uploaded or created content sexualising minors on our platform.
-In Fiscal Year 2021, Adobe reported 1,084 unique accounts and sent 1,093 CyberTips to NCMEC.
+- Where possible, we permanently terminate any Adobe user account found to have uploaded or created content sexualising minors on our platform.
+In Fiscal Year 2022, Adobe sent 1,809 CyberTips to NCMEC.
 We proactively detected 99.9% of the CSAM we reported to NCMEC, through scanning technology or account investigations.

 - We implement additional search protections in certain products that presents deterrence and intervention messaging when a CSAM-seeking query is identified.
 This messaging warns the user that CSAM is illegal, provides information on how to report this material to Adobe and links to mental health resources for users seeking CSAM.
 This seeks to interrupt individuals proceeding down an offending pathway early with the ultimate goal of preventing further CSAM-seeking behaviour and physical child sexual abuse from occurring.

 - We collaborate with others in industry to fight CSAM at scale and have a longstanding partnership with NCMEC.
 We donate technology and technical expertise to NCMEC to assist in their mission to help find missing children, reduce child sexual exploitation and prevent child victimisation.
 You can read more about Adobe’s partnership with NCMEC here.